fgerner/mountebank-demo/blog-post.md

 Forget about asking a developer to craft manually hundreds of lines of potential responses or worse multiline RegExps that nobody would like to maintain.

+Not only that, but __Mountebank__ allows you to record all these imposters as a config file and you can start it anytime with this set of preconfigured _doubles_.

 How to use it then?

-The documentation on their site is very nice, but it assumes a lot of knowledge, so for the remainder of this article, I will show how to set it up with a sample API and also compare it with stubby4j.
+The documentation on their site is very nice, but it assumes a lot of knowledge, so for the remainder of this article, I will show how to set it up with a sample API and also compare it with _stubby4j_.

 ## hands on stuff